spacetx/starfish/README.rst

 Python Version Notice
 ---------------------

-starfish will be dropping support for python 3.8 in the next release due to minimum python=3.9 version requirements in upstream dependencies.
+starfish will be dropping support for python 3.9 in future release when upstream dependencies will require a minimum python=3.10 version.

 Contributing
 ------------